-Lecture videos and other resource materials are available in CANVAS.
-Topics are organized into modules and have been broken up into smaller video segments (10 to 30 minutes in length).
+Lecture videos and other resource materials are available in the Modules section of CANVAS.
+Each topic module has one or more smaller video segments (10 to 30 minutes in length).
 You can expect to spend approximately 1-2 hours per week watching lectures videos.

-The Modules section in CANVAS is organized by class meeting day so that you know what lecture videos you'll need to view ahead of each class, what activities will take place in class, and when assignments need to be completed.
-Additionally, the CANVAS homepage will provide a summary of events taking place each week.
+Each module in CANVAS is clearly labeled with the class meeting day the topic will be discussed in class.
+This should make it easy to see what lecture videos you'll need to view ahead of each class session, what activities will take place in class, and when assignments need to be completed.
+Additionally, the CANVAS homepage will provide a summary of events taking place each week and reminders for upcoming activities, assignment due dates, and exams.